LowKostKustomz/StatusAlert/README.md

 Alert will hide itself after 2 seconds timeout.

-You can also pass `canBePickedOrDismissed: true` into `StatusAlert`'s `instantiate` method.
-After that you will also be able to dismiss the alert manually by tap it and long tap the alert to delay dismissal.
+You can change alert showing duration by setting `alertShowingDuration` property.
+You also can set `canBePickedOrDismissed` property to `true`.
+After that you will be able to dismiss the alert manually by tapping it and delay dismissal by long tapping the alert.

 ## Apps Using _StatusAlert_